matthewntsiful/aws-ecs-deployment/README.md

 1. **Checkout Code**: Retrieves the latest code from the repository
 2. **Set up AWS Credentials**: Configures AWS authentication using repository secrets
 3. **Log in to Amazon ECR**: Authenticates with the container registry
-4. **Build Docker Image**: Creates a container image from the Dockerfile
+4. **Build Docker Image**: Creates a container image from the Dockerfile with security patches
 5. **Security Scan**: Uses Trivy to scan the Docker image for vulnerabilities
 6. **Tag Docker Image**: Labels the image with the appropriate ECR repository URI
 7. **Push to ECR**: Uploads the image to Amazon ECR